-As you can see below, Asure Software's revenue growth has been strong over the last two years, growing from quarterly revenue of $19.8 million in Q1 FY2021, to $33.1 million.
+As you can see below, Asure Software's revenue growth has been strong over the last two years, growing from $17.2 million in Q2 FY2021 to $30.4 million this quarter.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Asure Software's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 73.8% in Q1.
+Asure Software's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 72.4% in Q2.

 Cash Is King

-If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Asure Software's free cash flow came in at $2.7 million in Q1, up 51.6% year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+Asure Software burned through $929 thousand of cash in Q2 despite being cash flow positive last year.

-Asure Software has generated $11.6 million in free cash flow over the last twelve months, a solid 11.1% of revenues.
-This strong FCF margin is a result of Asure Software asset lite business model and provides it plenty of cash to invest in the business.
+Asure Software has generated $5.96 million in free cash flow over the last 12 months, a decent 4.16% of revenue.
+This FCF margin stems from its asset-lite business model and gives it a decent amount of cash to reinvest in its business.

-With a market capitalization of $279.6 million Asure Software is among smaller companies, but its more than $21.4 million in cash and positive free cash flow over the last twelve months give us confidence that Asure Software has the resources it needs to pursue a high growth business strategy.
+Sporting a market capitalization of $271.8 million, Asure Software is among smaller companies, but its more than $21.6 million in cash on hand and positive free cash flow over the last 12 months puts it in an attractive position to invest in growth.

 Is Now The Time?

-When considering Asure Software, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-We cheer for everyone who is making the lives of others easier through technology, but in case of Asure Software we will be cheering from the sidelines.
+When considering an investment in Asure Software, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.
+We cheer for everyone who's making the lives of others easier through technology but in case of Asure Software, we'll be cheering from the sidelines.
 Its revenue growth has been solid, though we don't expect it to maintain historical growth rates.
-But while its very efficient customer acquisition hints at the potential for strong profitability, unfortunately its gross margins show its business model is much less lucrative than the best software businesses.
+But while its very efficient customer acquisition hints at the potential for strong profitability, unfortunately its gross margins aren't as good as other tech businesses we look at.